-Cage free production is fast becoming common as a management system for our hens; however, they bring with them their own set of challenges.
-With this in mind, a new approach in management practices and nutrition needs to be adopted to help us achieve the same excellent genetic potential we used to witness in our cage systems.
+Cage free production is fast becoming commonplace as a management system for our hens, these systems bring with them their own challenges and with this in mind a new approach to management practices and nutrition needs to be adopted to help us continue to achieve the excellent genetic potential we see in our cage systems.

-Accessibility and movement behaviour are additional elements to consider in these systems and can affect feed intake efficacy.
-This can subsequently have a negative impact on profitability and recovery periods of our flocks in the face of challenges.
+Additional influences within these systems such as accessibility and movement behaviour can all have a bearing in the efficacy of feed intakes which can have the potential to have a negative impact on profitability and recovery periods of our flocks in the face of challenges.

-Regardless of the system employed, we can agree that this is the most important period of a hen’s life, and in cage free systems, its influence is even more pronounced.
+Whichever system you have, we can agree this is the most important period of a hen’s life, and in cage free systems the influence is even more pronounced.

-As a starting point from a management perspective, it’s important to provide early access to good quality litter material.
-This not only redirects natural foraging behaviour to a safe area but also promotes the pullets to express comforting behaviors of foraging and dust bathing.
+As a starting point from a management perspective, it’s important to provide early access to a good quality litter substrate.
+This not only redirects natural foraging behaviour to a safe area but also allows the pullets to express comfort behaviour of food search and dust bathing.

 It can also help reduce misdirected feather pecking behaviour later in production (Blokhuis and Van de Haar,1989).

-90% of birds showing pecking behaviour in rearing will repeat it during lay.
+90% of birds showing pecking behaviour in rearing show same behaviour in lay.

 If litter access is restricted through non provision or poor quality (i.e. through caking), pecking behaviour can be rediverted into negative flock behaviour.

-It is clear that within cage free systems the impact of:
+It is clear that within cage free systems the importance of:

 has a larger influence than in cage systems.